Your complete guide to tracking email and phone clicks in GA4 with Google Tag Manager

 With this, you are now collecting valuable data about e-mail and telephone clicks in Google Analytics.
 Data may take up to 24-hours to be displayed.

-If you have any questions about this or any other Google Analytics and Tag Manager tracking, please get in touch for some free advice.
+If you have any questions about this or any other Google Analytics and Tag Manager tracking, please get in touch for some advice.

 Latest Insights From The Team.